Airtasker Disco Page Research

 I led this research project from discovery to user testing, guiding our redesign of the Airtasker home “disco” page from the ground up.

-My measure of success was to identify how to deliver the most engaging first touchpoint in the user journey, to ultimately improve the top of funnel experience.
+My goal was to identify how to deliver the most engaging first touchpoint in the user journey, to ultimately improve the top of funnel experience.

 My Role: Associate UX Researcher